 When we progress through life, we may face stages where we feel we have hit a brick wall.
 This brick wall is a boundary we have that stops us from expressing our fullest and truest self.
-This brick wall is metaphorical of when we have old beliefs that limit us.
-We cannot break this wall through sheer might, since you would be battling with yourself.
-The way to break through this wall is to gently clear your mind.
-Once the mind is clear and decluttered, it is more likely you will have the capacity to figure out how to break through this hurdle.
+This brick wall is metaphorical of when we have old beliefs that limit us or that relentless inner critic who constantly interrupts your life.
+We cannot break this wall through sheer might, since this will feed the frustration you have against yourself.

 Creative hobbies can be anything from gardening to playing a musical instrument.
 In my experience, when I played the violin it helped me to ease my stress, reinforced my sense of personal fulfillment and reinforced the idea that I can achieve anything.
 This is because when you play an instrument it acts as an outlet for repressed dreams, wishes and desires.
 It allows you to express your emotions and offers a constructive way of venting and clearing your mind without the negative consequences.

 My violin teacher often told me that I wasn’t relaxed enough.
 The odd part was that I never really noticed how tense my body was.
 Playing the violin really opened my senses and my awareness.
 As a result, I became more attentive to any restrictions in my body.
 In the long term, this benefits my character because it ensures I can find a way to adapt through rough and tense moments.
 To be able to continue “playing” no matter what stress I feel.